 The power of images was not new to me; I used it already in many of my papers, reports and plans.
 I had discovered that when I start approaching a subject it would be difficult to start writing large texts; there were so many things to explain, and how would I present those as a whole comprehensive approach or description.
 How to make sense and at same time seem completely logical to any of the readers.
 Exploring this many times in the past I had found that it was best to start drafting an image.
 The image would try to provide a simple overview of the whole subject I was describing; the issues we were facing, a new service that needed to be offered, etc. In the process a few things would happen that then helped to contribute to the final document:

-2. start drawing an image and simplifying it; at the start when trying to draw an image that represents the issues and the way forward it would have too many boxes, arrows and text.
+1. collect all the relevant information; taking time to obtain all relevant information during some time, not necessarily start writing or creating an image.2. start drawing an image and simplifying it; at the start when trying to draw an image that represents the issues and the way forward it would have too many boxes, arrows and text.
 I would continue until the moment that the image would really be 'simple’ or show 'harmony', and still respecting an adequate coverage of all issues and required elements.
 When the image was still too complex and 'messy' this meant that I was not yet fully mastering the situation; I was still documenting information, but not showing insight.

 3. writing with the image as starting point